Shanavas Shanu: Biography

 Shanu was born in Manjeri, Malappuram.
-He studied at NNS College Malappuram.
+He studied at NSS College Manjeri.
 His mother's name is Mymoona.
 He has two younger sisters named Shanna and Jimsha Sheri.
 His father died at a very young age.
 He is married to Sona and has two children.

 Career

-Shanu made his television debut in 2010, playing a lead role opposite to Nithya Das in Indraneelam.
-He rose to fame by playing villainous hero Rudhran in Kumkumapoovu and became a household name among the Malayali audience.
+Shanu made his television debut in 2010, playing the lead role opposite Nithya Das in Indraneelam.
+He rose to fame by playing the villainous hero Rudhran in Kumkumapoovu and became a household name among the Malayali audience.

 From 2017 to 2019, he played Indran in Seetha.
 His on-screen chemistry with Swasika created controversy among the younger audience.
 The pair were known as #Seethendriyam on social networking sites.

-In 2018, he debuted as a lead hero in a Malayalam film titled Police Junior, which won him the New Face award at the Adoor Bhasi awards in 2019.
+In 2018, he debuted as a lead hero in a Malayalam film titled Police Junior, which won him the New Face Award at the Adoor Bhasi Awards in 2019.
 In 2019, he appeared in the television shows Alliyambal and Thamarathumbi.

 He is also a prominent figure in television shows like Star Magic on Flowers TV and Thakarppan Comedy on Mazhavil Manorama.